 Both day trips operate to and from the town square in comfortable air-conditioned coach buses and give you 6 hours of free time on the islands.

-Viñales is like paradise lost after the fast paced life of Havana and you’ll be hard pressed to peel yourself out of that rocking chair.
+Viñales is like a paradise lost after the fast-paced life of Havana and you’ll be hard-pressed to peel yourself out of that rocking chair.

 4 days in Trinidad